 The Waterfront BIA measures the volume of pedestrians and cyclists travelling through key intersections across the business district.
 The September 2020 Pedestrian Count Summary shows the impacts to traffic during the COVID-19 pandemic and includes a 100-person snapshot survey that demonstrates guests reasons for visiting at this time.

-Click here to download or print Pedestrian Count Summary.
+Click here to download or print Pedestrian Count Summary – Labour Day and August 2020 year-to-date.